JorgePe/BOOSTreveng/Examples/AppInventor/BOOST_RC.md

-# MIT APP Inventor 2 for Android example
+# Example: MIT APP Inventor 2 for Android

 A simple example on how to use new version (July 2017) of BluetoothLE extension to create a simple Android App that controls a LEGO BOOST car.